dnmfarrell/jp/README.md

 Want the last key to win?
 Reverse the object first:

-    jp '{"a":1,"a":2}' .map .do .done .concat .uniq
+    jp '{"a":1,"a":2}' {} .swap .map .do .concat .done .uniq {
-    {
       "a": 2
     }

 #### .def
 Define a macro.
-Pops a name off the stack (it must begin with .), then pops an expression.
-Whenever the name is encountered, it will be replaced with the expression.
-Recursive macros are not supported, but macro expressions can include other macros (just not themselves).
+Reads the next arg as the macro name (must begin with .).
+The following statement is used as the macro body.
+Whenever the name is encountered, it will be replaced with the macro body.
+Recursive macros are not supported, but macro bodies can include other macros (just not themselves).
 Macros cannot be changed and redefinitions are ignored.

     jp .def .abc .do '"a"' '"b"' '"c"' .done .abc
     "c"